Kenichi Emura: Bowls career

 Emura a computer consultant by trade won the national singles title in 2013 and represented Japan in the 2016 World Outdoor Bowls Championship in Christchurch winning a bronze medal in the triples with Hisaharu Satoh and Kenta Hasebe.
 The bronze medal was the first ever bowls medal won by the nation.

 He won a triples silver medal at the 2015 Asia Pacific Bowls Championships in Christchurch.

+In 2023, he was selected as part of the team to represent Japan at the 2023 World Outdoor Bowls Championship.
+He participated in the men's triples and the men's fours events.
+In the triples his team reached the quarter final before losing to England.